Tool List

 ```bash

-# Windows System
+# Windows system

 C:\Users\Username\.mcp2mqtt\config.yaml

-# macOS System
+# macOS system

-# Linux System
+# Linux system

 ```

-- Applicable Scenario: Personal Configuration
+- Applicable scenario: Personal configuration

-- You need to create the `.mcp2mqtt` directory:
+- Need to create `.mcp2mqtt` directory:

 ```bash

-# Windows System (in Command Prompt)
+# Windows system (in command prompt)

 mkdir "%USERPROFILE%\.mcp2mqtt"

-# macOS/Linux System
+# macOS/Linux system

 mkdir -p ~/.mcp2mqtt